microchip-pic-avr-examples/dspic33ck-curiosity-spi-eeprom-demo/README.md

 ## Summary

 This project demonstrates SPI communication on the dsPIC33CK Curiosity board using MCC-Melody driver code.
-The demo code writes strings and numbers into EEPROM and reads them back from EEPROM, then compares transmitted and received strings and numbers to validate EEPROM write and read.
+The demo code writes string into EEPROM and reads it back from EEPROM, then compares transmitted and received string to validate EEPROM write and read.
 This example uses 25AA512 based SPI PIM with a size of 512K bits with 128-byte page size.

 ## Related Documentation